synackbar/enderxtender/README.md

 # enderxtender

-enderxtender jyers modified firmware for 400XL V2 with 5 pin BLTouch.
-UBL 15 point.
-4.2.7 board
+This is modified jyers firmware for a Ender Extender 400XL V2 with 5 pin bltouch on the 4.2.7 board.
+UBL is set to 15x15.
+Dimensions are set to X400xY400xZ450.

-Printer Dimensions set in firmware are X400 Y400 Z450
-PROBE OFFSET IS SET TO (you can change this on the machine) --> #define NOZZLE_TO_PROBE_OFFSET { -44, -7, 0 }